A stormwater permit shall be required for all proposed land development activity that meet any of the following:

 To minimize water pollution, flooding and other negative impacts of urbanization on downstream water resources (lakes, streams, wetlands and groundwater) and property owners.
 Goals are aimed to control soil erosion and sedimentation during construction and manage the discharge of storm water after development.

 Typically, the stormwater review process is initiated in conjunction with any site plan review, platting or CSM review.
 If a pre-conference meeting is not required it is recommended that you meet with county development staff to review your proposed development and discuss the stormwater review process.

-You must submit a complete stormwater plan and the appropriate fee based upon the Kenosha County Department of Planning and Development fee schedule.
+You must submit a complete stormwater plan and the appropriate fee based upon the Kenosha County Division of Planning and Development fee schedule.
 A separate fee submittal is required with each successive submittal of additional stormwater information.
 You should be aware that once the stormwater and finished grading plan is implemented an as-built stormwater facilities review/grading certification and fee must be submitted for approval.

 Procedures, Requirements & Checklists

 - Site plan requirements and checklist for stormwater and erosion control (PDF)

 - Construction erosion control plans requirements and checklist (PDF)

 - Stormwater management plans requirements and checklist (PDF)

 You can anticipate that the stormwater review process will take approximately six to eight weeks upon submittal of a completed stormwater plan.
 Each additional submittal will take approximately six to eight weeks.